michaelb/sniprun/doc/sources/README.md

 Many interpreted languages will have this behavior enabled or disabled by default, you can change this with the `repl_enable = { 'Interpreter_name', 'Another_one' }` and `repl_disable = {'Disabled_interpreter'}` keys in the configuration.
 Relevant info is available in `:SnipInfo` / `:SnipInfo <name> `

-Hopefully, if something does not work, or if the 'memory' is corrupted by bad code you can clear the REPL memory with `:SnipReplMemoryClean` that is a faster and less error-prone alternative to `:SnipReset` for this use case.
+If something does not work, or if the 'memory' is corrupted by bad code you can clear the REPL memory with `:SnipReplMemoryClean` that is a faster and less error-prone alternative to `:SnipReset` for this use case.

 # Configuration